Naraka in Buddhism: Exhibition of the Eighteen Hells in Madou Daitian Temple (麻豆代天府 十八層地獄)

-Interpretation of the Buddhist concept of hell
+Interpretation of the concept of hell

 Matsunaga argues that the concept of Naraka was created to move people in the period these concepts were created toward action in their daily lives that would lead toward enlightenment.
 The naraka do not give a specific outline of moral behavior that leads to enlightenment, however, it acted as a guideline for it.
 Otherwise, Matsunaga states, the individual would be deprived of their own responsibility.
 Each individual has to walk their own path which is depended on time, place, and their karma from past actions.
 Buddhism advocates that people have the ability to create themselves and therefore mold their own heaven and hells.